gregorriegler/gregorriegler.github.io/_posts/2022-07-21-Getting-better-at-CI.md

 ## Conclusion
 Notice how I renamed the `tdd-commit` task to `ci`.
-Continuous Integration is not about what the build server is doing, it is about what we do.
+Continuous Integration is not only about what the build server is doing, it is primarily about what we do.

 Coding with this script feels super smooth.
 It is actually continuous.